 You can even put a generator on it!

 21. Exposing Your RV To Elements

-One of the best ways to damage your RV is keeping it in open where the weather does its part by eroding the roof, wall and the tire.
+One of the best ways to damage your RV is keeping it open where the weather does its part by eroding the roof, wall, and tire.
 One hole on the roof in winter and cracked chalking in the summers is what you need to damage it.

 Do not take the risk!
 To save some money today you don’t want to lose thousands tomorrow.

 A new RV roof may cost you $300 per square foot, so a 20 feet RV roof will cost you $6000.